grafana/grafana/docs/sources/live/configure-grafana-live.md

 Grafana Live uses WebSocket protocol to deliver real-time updates to a frontend application.
 WebSocket is a persistent connection that starts with an HTTP Upgrade request (using the same HTTP port as the rest of Grafana) and then switches to a TCP mode where WebSocket frames can travel in both directions between a client and a server.

-Each logged-in user opens a WebSocket connection – one per browser tab.
+Each logged-in user opens a WebSocket connection, that is one per browser tab.

 Introducing a persistent connection leads to some things Grafana users should be aware of.